-Once you have hired our Pennsylvania DUI defense attorneys, they will begin to work hard on your defense.
-He will look at the evidence the prosecutor is planning on using against you, and he will file motions on your behalf if applicable.
+Once you hire a Pennsylvania DUI attorney, they begin to work hard on your defense.
+They’ll look at the evidence the prosecutor is planning on using against you and will file motions to dismiss or suppress evidence if applicable.

-Should your case end up in court, our Philadelphia County, PA DUI lawyers will fight for your rights with all of his knowledge and experience.
-He will work tirelessly to help ensure you receive the most favorable outcome possible.
+Should your case end up in court, a Doylestown, PA DUI lawyer will fight for your rights with all of the knowledge and experience you need.
+Attorney Steven E. Kellis will work tirelessly to help ensure you receive the most favorable outcome possible.

-Speak To Our Doylestown Pennsylvania DUI Lawyers Now
+Speak To a Doylestown, Pennsylvania DUI Lawyer Now

-If you have been charged with driving under the influence in Pennsylvania, you need to reach out to our Doylestown Pennsylvania DUI lawyers as soon as possible.
-Time is of the essence.
-You can trust that Steven will fight as hard as he can on your behalf.
-Call the office today to schedule your free, no-obligation consultation.
+If you have been charged with driving under the influence in Pennsylvania, you need to reach out to an attorney as soon as possible.
+You can trust that Steven Kellis will fight as hard as he can on your behalf.
+Call the office today at (215) 940-1200 to schedule your free, no-obligation consultation.

 Our Philadelphia County, Pennsylvania DUI defense attorneys defend those facing DUI, drug crime, and criminal charges throughout Eastern Pennsylvania.